crf8472/libarcstk/CODING.md

 - Absolutely avoid class member variables that are ``public`` and non-const.
 Use accessors and mutators instead.
 Also trivial accessors and mutators are ok.
-- Classes in exported header files should be Pimpls if they hold non-trivial private members.
-(It could be ok to use non-Pimpl layout for classes without private members but private member functions.)
-The forward declaration and the opaque pointer in the Pimpl class are ``private``.
-The pointer to the impl class is always a ``unique_ptr``.
+- For classes in exported header files consider to make them Pimpls if they hold non-trivial private members.
+(It could be ok to use non-Pimpl layout for classes without private members but only private member functions.
+It could also be ok for classes that hold trivial implementations.)
-- Any non-template class declaration contains only declaration of its members, but not their inline implementation.
-(Inlining is no reason, static is no reason.)
+- For Pimpls, the forward declaration and the opaque pointer in the Pimpl class are ``private``.
+The pointer to the Impl class is always a ``std::unique_ptr``, no exceptions.
 - The definitions of ``= delete`` and ``= default`` are preferred to be in the header not in the source file since they are considered part of the API.
-  However, for Pimpls the defaulting of the destructor may be done in the source file.
+  However, for Pimpls the defaulting of the destructor may be done in the source file if indicated.
+- For non-Pimpls, prefer trivially instantiatable classes, if possible.

-## Linkage
+## Linkage and namespaces

 - Libarcstk does never ever put anything in the global namespace.
 Period.
   Everything that is part of libarcstk *must* reside in the ``arcstk``